mukund-ks/DeepLabV3-Segmentation/README.md

 ### ResNet Backbone

 Residual Networks, often known as ResNets, are a class of deep neural network architectures created to address the vanishing gradient problem that can arise in very deep networks.
-They were first presented in the 2015 publication [*Deep Residual Learning for Image Recognition*](https://ieeexplore.ieee.org/document/7780459) by Kaiming He et al. ResNets have been extensively used for a number of tasks, including image classification, object recognition, and segmentation.
+They were first presented in the 2015 publication [*Deep Residual Learning for Image Recognition*](https://ieeexplore.ieee.org/document/7780459) by **Kaiming He et al**.
+ResNets have been extensively used for a number of tasks, including image classification, object recognition, and segmentation.

 The main novelty in ResNets is the introduction of residual blocks, which allow for the training of extremely deep networks by providing shortcut connections (skip connections) that omit one or more layers.
 Through the use of these connections, gradients can pass directly through the network without disappearing or blowing up, enabling the training of far more complex structures.